CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/production-process/overview.md

 ## Instructions tab

-Instructions tab is available from the Production Process form, Routing tab.
-It is an editable text area that can hold any related text documentation.
+The Instructions tab is available from the Production Process form under the Routing tab.
+This editable text area can store any related documentation.

 ## Validity Period

-It is possible to set a period of validity for a Routing on a Production Process:
+A validity period can be set for a routing within the production process.
+This allows for flexible manufacturing processes based on seasonal changes, environmental factors, or evolving production requirements.

 ![Production Process Validity](./media/overview/production-process-validity.webp)

 ### Example usage

-A specific company in the food industry for a particular Item has defined a single Bill of Materials but different Routings based on the period of the year (which can be connected to temperature, humidity, etc.).
+A food industry company may define a single Bill of Materials but apply different Routings based on seasonal variations such as temperature and humidity, ensuring optimal production efficiency year-round.

+---